YuvrajSingh-mist/SmolLlama/README.md

 #### Screenshots of the loss curves

--Epoch 1 with CosineAnnealingWarmRestarts
+- Epoch 1 with CosineAnnealingWarmRestarts

 ![Epoch 1 with CosineAnnealingWarmRestarts](images/epoch_1.jpg)

--Epoch 2 with CosineAnnealing (checkpoint from epoch 1)
+- Epoch 2 with CosineAnnealing (checkpoint from epoch 1)

 ![Epoch 2 with CosineAnnealing (checkpoint from epoch 1)](images/epoch_2.jpg)

--Epoch 3 with CosineAnnealing (checkpoint from epoch 2)
+- Epoch 3 with CosineAnnealing (checkpoint from epoch 2)

 ![Epoch 3 with CosineAnnealing (checkpoint from epoch 2)](images/epoch_3.jpg)